CianShev/ObjectDetectionAndroid/README.md

 (tensorflow1) C:\tensorflow1\models\research> python setup.py install
 ```
 If all this is succesful, we can proceed to our image gathering and labeling.
 There are several tools available to help make this process faster such as the batch image downloader [here](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj) but for our training and testing all images were selected and downloaded by hand.
 A good starting point for a dataset would be 10,000 images, however our model was training and tested with only 1,000 with adequate results.
-We will use the program [LabelImg](https://github.com/tzutalin/labelImg)
+We will use the program [LabelImg](https://tzutalin.github.io/labelImg/).
+Download and unzip the latest Windows version and run the .exe file.
+After you have all the pictures you need, move 20% of them to the \object_detection\images\test directory, and 80% of them to the \object_detection\images\train directory.
+Make sure there are a variety of pictures in both the \test and \train directories.
+Point